 board meeting shall include the Open Meeting Agenda and shall be given at least

-24 hours prior to the meeting of the town board, unless for good cause such notice is impossible or impractical, in which case shorter notice may be given, but in no may the notice be provided less than 2 hours in advance of the meeting.
+24 hours prior to the meeting of the town board, unless for good cause such notice is impossible or impractical, in which case shorter notice may be given, but in no case, may the notice be provided less than 2 hours in advance of the meeting.
 The town clerk or clerk's designee, shall be responsible for proper posting or publication of the meeting notice and agenda.
 No members of the

 town board shall be excluded from a meeting of the town board or any other